 Can you think of a Christian couple who are a role model to you and your marriage?

-This Christian couple models how a marriage should look the way God intended it to be.
+This Christian couple model how a marriage should look the way God intended it to be.
 The couple stands out to you because they are polar-opposite of what society says marriage should look like.

 Culture’s Idea of Marriage

 Our culture urges us to look out for numero uno aka ourselves.
-Everything revolves around our happiness, our pleasure and our good fortune.
+Everything revolves around our happiness, our pleasure, and our good fortune.
 If it doesn’t please us, we can drop whatever and follow the path to what does.